 If you see an access denied message when trying to update security intelligence in the operational log, check the share and NTFS permissions that were mentioned above.

-The biggest thing to remember is what folders machines will go to for the security intelligence update depending on whether or not the Define security intelligence location for VDI clients setting is enabled.
+The biggest thing to remember is what folder machines will go to for the security intelligence update when the Define security intelligence location for VDI clients setting is enabled.

 For VDI systems with the Define security intelligence location for VDI clients setting enabled, they will look at the following path for updates: